 Groups (e.g. scouts, JROTC) can have a responsible adult (chaperone) sign a single registration form that includes a waiver for all participants.
 COK waivers for young participants are distinctly separate from waivers between groups and participants’ parents.
 Group leaders are requested to contact the meet director prior to a meet so that any special information (e.g. bus parking) can be relayed.

 There are no medical attendants on-site at orienteering meets and each participant must evaluate their own abilities to participate.
 All participants accept all risks.
-Risk assessment link (common injuries, what to do if lost, safety tips, etc.).
+Risk assessment link (safety, getting lost, common injuries, etc.).

 - MAPS (each): $5 for COK members / $6 for scouts or JROTC / $8 for all others